-“From 1964-1973 the United States dropped more than 2 million tons of bombs here in Laos,” President Obama remarked on Sept.
-6. “More than we dropped on Germany and Japan combined during all of World War II.
+“From 1964 to 1973 the United States dropped more than 2 million tons of bombs here in Laos,” President Obama remarked on 6th September.
+“More than we dropped on Germany and Japan combined during all of World War II.
 Many of the bombs that were dropped were never exploded.
 Over the years, thousands of Laotians have been killed or injured.”
-These U.S. air strikes included more than 270 million sub-munitions from cluster bombs.
+The President was referring to U.S. air strikes, which included more than 270 million sub-munitions from cluster bombs.

-Through the end of 2014, Laos reported at least 50,570 casualties from munitions, mines and other explosive remnants of war.
+By the end of 2014 Laos had reported a total of at least 50,570 casualties from munitions, landmines and other explosive remnants of war.
 Among the casualties, 29,522 people lost their lives.

 “We welcome the increased funding,” said Jeff Meer, Executive Director of Handicap International U.S. “Sadly it’s not enough to remove the daunting levels of explosive contamination in Laos, where 35% of the country remains polluted with explosive remnants of war.
 And money should not be the only thing committed.
 As the voice for thousands of ordinary Americans firmly opposed to needless civilian casualties in wartime, Handicap International urges the U.S. to join the Convention on Cluster Munitions and commit to banning the use, production, transfer and stockpiling of cluster bombs.”

-Handicap International is also keen to see how much of the funding will benefit victims, who will need lifelong access to rehabilitation, mobility devices, and often prosthetic limbs or braces.
+Handicap International is also keen to see how much of the funding will benefit victims, who will need lifelong access to rehabilitation, mobility devices, and often artificial limb limbs or braces.

 The pledge is a sharp increase from when President Obama took office in 2009.
 At that time, the U.S. budgeted a mere $3 million for clearing land in Laos and supporting victims.
 President Obama gradually increased the commitment throughout his Presidency, reaching $15 million by 2016.

 “For the people of Laos, war was also something that was not contained to a battlefield.”
-He said during a visit on Sept.
-7, to the Cooperative Orthotic Prosthetic Enterprise (COPE) Visitor Center.
+He said during a visit on 7th September, to the Cooperative Brace Artificial Limb Enterprise (COPE) Visitor Center.
 “For the people of Laos, the war did not end when the bombs stopped falling.
 Eighty million cluster munitions did not explode.
 They were spread across farmlands, jungles, villages, rivers.”

 While at COPE, President Obama met with survivors of UXO blasts, including former Handicap International Ban Advocate Thoummy Silamphan (shown above), as well as unexploded ordnance clearance teams.